Optimizing Context-Enhanced Relational Joins: Conclusion

 Starting from the extended algebra and operators, we present the logical optimization driven by model-operator interaction and tensors as a common intermediate data representation.
 In contrast to traditional optimizations and relational operator cost models, the two factors are different.
 First, since models may be on the critical path of execution, model embedding data access or computation time must be considered in addition to the relational operator's data access and processing cost.
-Second, embeddings change the data domain from traditionally \textit{atomic} data types (prescribed by the 1$^{st}$ normal form) into dense high-dimensional vectors, which could benefit from optimizations in the domain of linear algebra.
-Still, regarding the 1$^{st}$ normal form, embeddings are not structured data but should be observed and processed atomically.
+Second, \Rone{embeddings extend the notion of \textit{atomic} data types prescribed by \textit{1$^{st}$ normal form}~\cite{DBLP:persons/Codd71a}, satisfying the condition that an \textit{"atomic data cannot be decomposed into smaller pieces by the DBMS (excluding certain special functions)"}~\cite{10.5555/77708}.
+Embeddings are not structured data but should be observed and processed atomically by the DBMS.}

-This changes the cost model and impacts the known characteristics of algorithms.
-For example, suppose an embedding is a 100-D vector.
-In that case, the cost of data movement and cache locality characteristics (spatial and temporal) are changed and must be evaluated in conjunction with the model's behavior and internal data structures.